yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 ```

 - **Parameter Types:**
   - `Value`: A standard floating-point value, the most general type.
+This is the default if no type is specified.
   - `Clip`: A source clip constant (e.g., `$a`, `$src1`).
   - `Literal`: A literal constant value (numeric literal).
   - `Array`: A reference to an array created with `new()`.

+- **Return Type:** All functions that return a value return type `Value`.
+There is no syntax for specifying a return type.

 - **Return Statement:** The `return` statement exits a function.
 It can appear multiple times within a function body and can be used with or without a value.